Senhaji-Rhazi-Hamza/SimuHam/Readme.md

-when  Simudyne.ipynb is opened click on run : the first cell is for imports the second is for class definition the tird is for test
+when  Simudyne.ipynb is opened click on run : the first cell is for imports the second is for class definition the next ones are for testing

 do not hesitate to contact me if you need more precision hamza.senhaji-rhazi@epita.fr